Dental Services

 Are dental services CRA eligible in Canada?

 Yes.
-Under paragraph 118.2(2)(a) of the Income Tax Act, amounts paid to a dentist for dental services provided to a patient are eligible medical expenses.
-This includes a wide range of preventive, diagnostic, and restorative dental treatments.
-Because these expenses qualify under the Medical Expense Tax Credit, they can be reimbursed through a Health Spending Account.
+Dental services provided by a licensed dentist are CRA-eligible medical expenses.
+This includes a wide range of preventive, diagnostic, and restorative treatments.
+Because these expenses are CRA-eligible, they can be reimbursed through your HSA.

 What Qualifies